 3. Haze, Luminous Patterns, and Walking Focus

-Remember to keep the focal point open, otherwise it will be difficult to focus.
+Remember to keep the focal point open; otherwise, it won’t be easy to focus.
 By overlapping the entire frame, you can create a haze effect (frame 3).
-This effect can be imitated in Photoshop, but live it looks more interesting due to the folds and unevenness of the material itself.
+This effect can be imitated in Photoshop, but live, it looks more attractive due to the folds and unevenness of the material itself.

-It is interesting that the focus is on the background and on the model at the same time, but not the whole model is in focus.
+Interestingly, the focus is on the background and the model simultaneously, but not the whole model is in focus.

-Switch to LiveView mode (when the image is displayed on the screen), remove the lens from the camera, set focus at infinity and tilt in different directions.
-In this case, the entire effect will be displayed on the screen.
-Since this is quite inconvenient and time consuming, it is better to shoot static scenes.
+Switch to LiveView mode (when the image is displayed on the screen), remove the lens from the camera, set focus at infinity, and tilt in different directions.
+In this case, the full effect will be displayed on the screen.
+Since this is quite inconvenient and time-consuming, it is better to shoot static scenes.

 I prefer to use 50mm or 85mm, but you can experiment with any technique.

 4. Reflections and Double Exposure

 The first effect (reflection) can be created using glass or a mirror, or even a phone screen in front of the lens.